 The Philippines

-There are many New Year’s superstitions in the Philippines.
+There are many New Year’s traditions and superstitions in the Philippines.
 One involves opening all the doors, windows and cabinets in the house to let the bad energy out and the good energy in, all while making noise to keep the evil spirits away.

 Romania